xjtu-enre/ENRE-java/docs/entity/AnnotationMember.md

-# Entity: Annotation Member
+## Entity: Annotation Member

-`Annotation Member` looks a lot like a method, which provides extra actions about this annotation.
+ A `Annotation Member` looks a lot like a method, which provides extra actions about this annotation.

-## Supported pattern
+### Supported Patterns

 ```yaml
 name: Annotation Member
 ```

-### Syntax: AnnotationMember Definitions
+#### Syntax: AnnotationMember Definitions

 ```text
 AnnotationTypeMemberDeclaration: